hphelion/documentation/moonshot/prepare.glossary.md

 :     A computing resource in a network.
 In other publications, sometimes called a machine.

 ###Nova Flat Network###
 :    The private network used for PXE booting the Moonshot cartridges, and enabling communication between the Moonshot cartridges, Baremetal host, and the cloud Network Controller.
+Flat Networking uses Ethernet adapters configured as bridges to allow the network traffic to transit between the various baremetal nodes.
+This setup can be done with a single adapter on the Baremetal host.
+This option does not require a switch that does VLAN tagging.

 ###Nova service###
 :    An OpenStack service to provide a cloud computing fabric controller, the main part of an Infrastructure as a Service (IaaS) system.
 Individuals and organizations can use Nova to host and manage their own cloud computing systems.